1 Chapter 1: Welcome to the MAT Program

 Required Books

 NOTE: It is critical that you following the course schedule and ONLY READ the chapters as they are assigned on the course schedule.
-You are already on a very short time table and you may assume reading ahead will benefit you.
+You may assume reading ahead will benefit you.
 However, I firmly believe it will overwhelm you and cause you to miss essential course content.

 Special Features of the eBook include: